nasa/cumulus-api/content/granules.md

 method in a future release**

 Values with NULL set will be removed from the object, unless the field is not nullable/removable in which case an error will be returned.
-In cases where default values are applied on null.
+In some cases, a default value will be set on deletion, according to the following table:

 | Field | Nullable | Null Default |
 | --- | --- | --- |